prelegalwonder/openshift_web2py/README.md

     app_name = web2py

-If you don't intend to use NewRelic or want to turn it off temporarily, simply uncomment everything after #NewRelic Monitoring in the wsgi/application file.
+If you don't intend to use NewRelic or want to turn it off temporarily, simply comment out everything after #NewRelic Monitoring in the wsgi/application file.

     #NewRelic Monitoring